QueenterJuma/React_Rest_Country_Capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
-- Implement filter by Capital city
+- Add filter by Capital city

 <p align="right">(<a href="#readme-top">back to top</a>)</p>